Educator Clock Hour Information

 - Courses must be added to the educator's record prior to submitting certificate renewal

-- Courses must be approved prior to the start date by an approved provider
+- No, courses must be approved prior to the start date by an approved provider

-- If you want to ensure you receive clock hours, please verify with the Professional Certification Office before you register for any course
+- To ensure you receive clock hours, verify with the Professional Certification Office that the provider is approved before you register for any course

 - The clock hours needed for renewal are added to the Professional Development (PD) section of the educator's record.
 This can be done at any time prior to submitting the application for renewal